Planar triangulations, bridgeless planar maps and Tamari intervals: Bijections with planar maps

 For Condition~3, for $u$ a node in $\mathrm{S}(B)$ of depth $d$ and $v_1, v_2$ two descendants of $u$ such that $v_1$ comes before $v_2$ in the prefix order and $\ell(v_2)=d$, we need to prove that $\ell(v_1) \geq d$.
-By Lemma~\ref{lem:primary-well-founded}, $\ell(v_2)=d$ implies that $u$ is primary, and we denote by $u_B$ the vertex in $B$ corresponding to $u$.
+By Proposition~\ref{prop:b-to-s-labels}, $\ell(v_2)=d$ implies that $u$ is primary, and we denote by $u_B$ the vertex in $B$ corresponding to $u$.
 We now track several related objects on $B$ and $\mathrm{S}(B)$, which are illustrated in Figure~\ref{fig:m-to-s-cond3}.
-Let $S_u$ be the sub-tree of $\mathrm{S}(B)$ rooted at $u$, and $e_u$ the edge that leads the first time to $u_B$ on $B$ in the exploration.
-We order edges around $u_B$ clockwise, starting from $e_u$.
+Let $S_u$ be the sub-tree of $\mathrm{S}(B)$ rooted at $u$, and $h_u$ the half-edge that leads the first time to $u_B$ on $B$ in the exploration.
+We order edges around $u_B$ clockwise, starting from $h_u$.
 Let $v$ be the lowest common ancestor of $v_1$ and $v_2$, and $P$ the path from $u$ to $v_2$ on $\mathrm{S}(B)$.
 The node $v$ is clearly on the path $P$.
 Let $u_1$ (resp. $u_2$) be the node with label $d$ that comes just before $v$ (resp. after $v$) in the prefix order.
 Let $P'$ be the path from $u_1$ to $u_2$ in $\mathrm{S}(B)$, and $P'_B$ its counterpart in $B$.
 We notice that $P'$ may not be always descending in terms of depth.
-Let $e_1$ (resp. $e_2$) be the half-edge on $B$ corresponding to the first (resp. the last) half-edge of $P'_B$ (again, see Figure~\ref{fig:m-to-s-cond3}).
-By the exploration process, if $e_2$ comes before $e_1$ in clockwise order around $u_B$ but is visited after $e_1$, then $e_2$ must be enclosed by the visit path from $e_u$ to $e_1$.
-However, in this case, the path $P'_B$ on $B$ would violate the planarity, leading to contradiction.
-Therefore, $e_2$ comes after $e_1$ in clockwise order around $u_B$, and $P'_B$ clockwise encloses a region $D$ in $B$ away from $e_u$.
+Let $h_1$ (resp. $h_2$) be the half-edge on $B$ corresponding to the first (resp. the last) half-edge of $P'_B$ (again, see Figure~\ref{fig:m-to-s-cond3}).
+We now consider the cycle $C$ in $B$ corresponding to the path from $u$ to $u_2$.
+Since $u_1$ comes before $u_2$ in the prefix order, by Proposition~\ref{prop:explore-order}, $h_2$ comes after $h_1$ in clockwise order around $u_B$, and $P'_B$ clockwise encloses a region $D$ in $B$ away from $h_u$.
 Again by the exploration process, since $v_1$ comes before $v_2$, it must be enclosed in $D$ away from ancestors of $u$ (see the right side of Figure~\ref{fig:m-to-s-cond3}).
 Therefore, $\ell(v_1) \geq d$, and Condition~3 is satisfied. \end{proof}

 From the proof above, we can see how the three conditions of sticky trees characterize an exploration tree of bridgeless planar maps.
 Condition~1 ensures that a sticky tree is an exploration tree of a certain map, while Condition~2 ensures that the map is bridgeless, and Condition~3 ensures that the map is planar.